yorknouse/docs/pages/08-social-media.md

 We have four Twitter accounts altogether: [@yorknouse](https://www.twitter.com/yorknouse), [@nousemuse](https://www.twitter.com/nousemuse), [@nouselive](https://www.twitter.com/nouselive) and [@nousesport](https://www.twitter.com/nousesport).
 These accounts are normally the responsibility of the Social Media Director.

 IFTT (and also possibly Buffer) are used to tweet automatically onto these accounts.
+Things have gotten a bit mangled by them in the past so we need to investigate revoking the old services and setting them up again.

 ## Google+